msbelaid/LivingRoom/README.md

 It generates also `getDateRange(from, to)` to select all notes in a date range.

 # TODOs
-* Add database class
+* Add the database class
 * Migrations in the database class
 * Tests automation
-* returns LiveData or not? let the user choose
+* return LiveData or not? let the user choose
+* Generic queries

 # Issues
 Feel free to open [issues](https://github.com/msbelaid/LivingRoom/issues/new)